-This edition was published by Simon Pulse on September 6, 2011 in paperback and has 359 pages.
+This urban fantasy is a paperback edition that was published by Simon Pulse on September 6, 2011 and has 359 pages.

 Fifth in the Fallen urban fantasy series for young adults and revolving around Aaron Corbet, a Nephilim around whom prophecy revolves, for he is the only angelic being who can forgive those who sinned.
 Sniegoski is playing with the series numbers, so I’ve put together my own chronological list, chronological listing of The Fallen books, on my website.

 I don’t think Sniegoski likes angels.
 I dunno, but it’s finally hitting me over the end what with how nasty the angels are in both of Sniegoski’s series: Remy Chandler and this one, The Fallen.
 I think I read the prologue three times because I couldn’t believe what Michaels did.

 It’s an interesting interpretation of Hell, that it’s the horror Lucifer caused when he turned brother angel against brother angel.
 A horror that lives inside him.
 Sniegoski also interprets the coming of God and his light and its effect on what had existed in our universe before he created our world.
 Scary…!

 There are scenes which are a little too vague for me, and I know that Sniegoski intends them this way, to drum up my curiosity.
 Only, they’re too confusing to do what I think Sniegoski meant.
 His scary scenes are good, terrors that prey on our fear of the monsters in the dark.
 That child-god on the island.
 Fred sliding in his regrets about the old days.
 Jeremy’s mother with her disturbing thoughts, as I wonder whose side is she on?